abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl get pvc
 ```
-Created PVCs are **NOT** garbage collected automatically when you delete a StatefulSet.
-They must be deleted independently of the StatefulSet itself.
+Created PVCs are **NOT** garbage collected automatically when a StatefulSet is deleted.
+They must be reclaimed independently of the StatefulSet itself.

 8) Recreate the StatefulSet using the same manifest.